QuickBooks Blog

 5. Pick your starting point and build

-With those basics in place, it’s time to push go on a digital marketing strategy for your business.
+With those basics in place, it’s time to push on with a digital marketing strategy for small business.

 Don’t overwhelm yourself.
 Instead, build slowly.

-First and foremost, identify your strengths.
-Leaning into what you’re already good at will help the whole process feel less intimidating.
+Identify your strengths and lean into what you’re already good at to help the whole process feel less intimidating.

 If you have a knack for writing, content is a good launching point.
 Or, if you have an analytical mind with an eye for detail, start with search engine optimization.